mozilla/addons-frontend/tests/ui/README.md

 ### Run the tests
 Tests are run using the command line.
 Below are a couple of examples of running the tests:

-Before running, ensure the [GeckoDriver executable][geckodriver] (wires) is in your path.
+Before running, ensure the [GeckoDriver executable][geckodriver] (rename to wires) is in your path.

-Note: The tests must be run in Firefox 48 or later.
+Note: The tests must be run in Firefox 48 or later, and geckodriver (wires) must be 0.9.0.

 ```bash
 $ py.test --firefox-path=<path-to-firefox> test_discopane.py